SynapseWeb/PyReconstruct/readme.md

 If you followed the steps above to automatically install dependencies, start PyReconstruct by finding your operating system's `run` script in the `launch` subdirectory of your local repository.

-You can right-click on this file and make a shortcut/alias, which can be place anywhere on your machine.
+You can right-click on this file and make a shortcut/alias, which can be placed anywhere on your machine.
 (Do not move the actual launch script itself, only the shortcut.)

 ### After manual installation